dogweather/forkful/content/en/vba/data-structures/using-associative-arrays.md

   \ This\u2026"
 lastmod: '2024-03-13T22:44:59.928081-06:00'
 model: gpt-4-0125-preview
-summary: "Associative arrays, often known as dictionaries in Visual Basic for Applications\
-  \ (VBA), allow programmers to create collections of key-value pairs.
-This\u2026"
+summary: Associative arrays, often known as dictionaries in Visual Basic for Applications (VBA), allow programmers to create collections of key-value pairs.
 title: Using associative arrays
 weight: 15
 ---